aenima-x/stockholm/README.md

 TODO:
 ======
+Add more documentation.

 Fix nested data tags from Call Modules.

-Do the decoding of the data tags of the Event Modules
+Do the decoding of the data tags of the Event Modules.